AhadAshfaq/Patient-Trajectory-Clustering/README.md

 ### Output & Logging
 * Experiment results saved to parameterised folders (all relevant thresholds/choices encoded in folder names)
 * Intermediate and final artefacts: preprocessed datasets, distance matrices, cluster labels, evaluation scores, and statistical results
-* Option to aggregate all output metrics in master CSV files
+* Possibility to aggregate all output metrics in master CSV files

 ### Reproducibility & Extensibility
 * Modular OOP codebase for easy maintenance or extension (new methods, representations, or studies)